harvestcore/upgote/README.md

 After this brief introduction you can:

-- Learn more about the event workflows and user journeys [here](doc/architecture-workflows.md).
+- Learn more about the workflows and user journeys [here](doc/architecture-workflows.md).
 - Check the [project roadmap](doc/roadmap.md).
 - Check its [architecture](doc/architecture.md)